Read time 5 minutes

 1. Start the Outlook.
 When Outlook has an active connection with Exchange Server, then it shows its status as ‘CONNECTED TO: MICROSOFT EXCHANGE.’
 Ensure this connection to proceed further in the process.

-Outlook Web Access (OWA) email client can be used as well.
-So, how to find out exchange server address with OWA.
-You just need to navigate to
+Outlook Web Access (OWA) email client can be used as well to find out the Exchange Server address.
+To do so, you need to navigate to:

 Settings>Mail>Options>Mail>Accounts>POP and IMAP>note down values from POP Setting & IMAP Setting.

-Or you can run the following command in the Exchange Management Shell run as administrator to get all attributes of the Exchange Server including the address.
+Or You can also run the following command in the Exchange Management Shell as an administrator to get all attributes of the Exchange Server including the address:

-Once you’ve obtained your Exchange Server address, you can leverage it to resolve any issues pertaining to incoming or outgoing messages.
+Once you’ve obtained your Exchange Server address, you can use it to resolve any issues related to incoming or outgoing messages.
 However, there are instances where Outlook encounters difficulties connecting to the Exchange Server, leading to a cycle of trying various methods to resolve the problem.
-In summary, the ‘Get-ExchangeServer’ cmdlet emerges as a top-notch solution, offering comprehensive insights into discovering the Exchange Server name and related attributes.
+In that case, the ‘Get-ExchangeServer’ cmdlet emerges as the perfect solution, offering comprehensive insights into discovering the Exchange Server name and related attributes.

 1. Restart Outlook

-This is the most straightforward approach to resolve a connection issue.
+It is the most straightforward approach to fix the connection issue.
 If restarting Outlook doesn’t resolve the problem, try restarting your computer.
 Often, when the internet connection is disrupted, Outlook may fail to establish a connection with the Exchange Server.
 Therefore, restarting Outlook should typically rectify minor connection-related issues.
-If restarting Outlook proves ineffective, proceed to the next troubleshooting method.
+If restarting Outlook proves ineffective, proceed to the following troubleshooting method.

 2. Disable the offline mode

-Users often inadvertently set Outlook to offline mode, which can prevent incoming and outgoing emails.
-To resolve this, you should disable the offline mode and reestablish the connection between Outlook and Exchange.
+Sometimes, users set Outlook to offline mode accidentally, which can prevent incoming and outgoing emails.
+To resolve this, you should disable the offline mode and re-establish the connection between Outlook and Exchange by using the below steps:

 1. Click the Send/Receive option on the menu.